Knowledgeable Richmond Medical Malpractice Attorney in Your Corner

 Within the medical field and its specialties there are recognized practices and standards of care.
 Health care providers have a duty to act in accordance with the acceptable standards of care for their profession.
 The reasonable standard of care is what a reasonably competent medical professional would do in a given situation.
 A doctor, surgeon, nurse, technician, or other health care provider has committed medical malpractice when he or she falls below these standards.
 Sometimes these actions are due to carelessness or recklessness.
 Other times they are due to omissions.
 These medical errors are often preventable.

-Richmond medical malpractice lawyer Corey Pollard fights for medical malpractice victims and their families against large hospitals, rehabilitation centers, nursing homes, medical facilities, and the specific health care provider who failed to render adequate treatment and care.
+Richmond, VA medical malpractice attorney Corey Pollard fights for medical malpractice victims and their families against large hospitals, rehabilitation centers, nursing homes, medical facilities, and the specific health care provider who failed to render adequate treatment and care.